FBalzerMPE/imprs_sports_week/data/helper_texts/email_3_follow_up_text.md

 Apologies if you had already confirmed your attendance, a few might have slipped through.

 See you in a week!\
-The organizing committee
+The organizing committee\
-Zsofi, Benny, Matteo, William, Fabi
+Zsofi, Benny, Matteo, William, Mari, Guillaume and Fabi

 -------------------